NicholasR32/AutoAscender/README.md

 I learned [AutoHotkey](https://www.autohotkey.com/docs/v2/) at a basic level and wrote a script to automate this.
 Hooray.

 ## How it works
-- Repeat the following for how many runs you need to reach 1000:
+- The script does the following for how many runs you need to reach 1000:
     - Buy this round of upgrades 5-6 times:
         - On a fresh ascension, move the mouse and click the "Buy All Upgrades" button.
         - Move the mouse to collapse the upgrade list.